able-app/docs/controls/ε elements/caption/capcon-leading.md

 - AdaptIcon
 - Avatar
 - Graphic
-- Label - Used when we want to have a row with the "Label: Value" appearance where the "Value" would be in the Primary area.
+- Label: Used when we want to have a row with the "Label: Value" appearance where the "Value" would be in the Primary area.

 ### Sizes